eliocamp/reproducibility-with-r/content/materials/day3/02-docker/index.markdown

 docker build . -t [username]/demo-project
 ```

-(Where [username] is your DockerHub username.)
+Where [username] is your DockerHub username.

 Docker will now go step by step, setting up the image.
-You will see that R will install all the necessary packages usign the information in the lockfile.
+You will see that R will install all the necessary packages using the information in the lockfile.
 When it ends it will output something like this.

 ```